 Constructive discussion is the lifeblood of a successful project.
 However, we want to avoid unnecessary discussion and significant amounts of unnecessary mail that everyone in the community needs to read. so many ASF projects adopt a shorthand notation for showing support, or otherwise, for a proposal.

 It is important to understand that everyone is invited to express their opinion of any given action or proposal.
 Apache projects are community projects in which no single individual has more power than any other single individual (except in a very few procedural situations).

 The notation used is “+1”, “-1” and “0”.
 It’s also common to see “+0” and “-0”.

 So, what do these notations mean?

-The confusing thing about this notation is that it is the same notation used in a formal vote.
+A confusing thing about this notation is that it is the same notation used in a formal vote.
 Knowing when something is a vote and when it is a preference is important.
-It’s easy to tell though, if the subject does not have “[Vote]” at the start then it’s just an opinion.
-We try not to call votes, consensus building is much more inclusive.
+It’s easy to tell, though: if the subject line of the email thread does not have “[Vote]” at the start then it’s just an opinion.
+We try not to call votes; consensus building is much more inclusive.

-The reasons for this notation being common is that when someone wants to summarise a discussion thread they can mentally add up the strength of feeling of the community and decide if there is consensus or not.
+The reasons for this notation being common is that when someone wants to summarise a discussion thread they can mentally add up the strength of feeling of the community and decide whether there is consensus.

-Once there is a clear consensus members of the community can proceed with the work under the lazy consensus model.
+If there is clear consensus in favor of a proposal, members of the community can proceed with the work under the lazy consensus model.